Golgo 13: The Professional: Plot

 Golgo makes his way to New York City after recuperating in Miami with the aid of Pablo, the last of his contacts.
-Emily tries to shoot Golgo in the airport; the shot misses, and Golgo kills Albert as the butler reaches for a handgun.
-In New York City, Pablo informs Golgo that Dawson ordered the hit and is currently holed up in his highrise headquarters, Dawson Castle.
+Emily tries to shoot Golgo in the airport; the shot misses, and Golgo kills Albert as he reaches for a handgun.
+Pablo informs Golgo that Dawson ordered the hit and is currently holed up in his headquarters in Manhattan, Dawson Castle.
 Pablo reluctantly tells Golgo that his wife and children are being kept at ransom in the tower, then tries to shoot Golgo, who kills Pablo in self-defense.

 Golgo arrives at Dawson Castle and begins his ascent to the top floor on foot.
 He first plays a game of cat-and-mouse with a fleet of helicopter gunships sent to kill him.
-While on the move, Golgo is attacked by Snake, and a brutal knifefight occurs between the two in an elevator, during which Snake manages to stab Golgo.
-A Bell AH-1 attack helicopter shoots the elevator, killing Snake while Golgo hides by the edge unseen by the helicopter.
+While on the move, Golgo is attacked by Snake, and a brutal knifefight occurs between the two in an elevator, during which Snake manages to stab Golgo, but an attack helicopter shoots at the elevator, and Snake is killed by friendly fire as Golgo hides by the edge unseen by the helicopter.
 As Golgo resumes his ascent, Gold and Silver ambush and assault him.
 After Gold reopens one of Golgo's prior stab wounds, Golgo bludgeons Gold on the head repeatedly with the butt of his revolver, then shoots him.
 Silver, now blinded by rage at his partner's death, rushes at Golgo, who quickly stuffs a live grenade in Silver's mouth, which explodes and kills him.
-Golgo then proceeds towards Dawson.

 Dawson admits failure and orders all action against Golgo to end.
 After Golgo enters the room, Dawson delivers a brief monologue, then attempts suicide by leaping out of the window.
 As he falls, Dawson remembers Robert's suicide note: Despite receiving much care from his father throughout his lifetime, Robert believed he would never fulfill his father's ambitions, but since he was unable to commit suicide himself, Robert hired Golgo instead.
 Before Dawson hits the ground, Golgo shoots him in the head.
 Dawson lands headfirst, crushing his skull and erasing any evidence that he was shot; his death is ruled as "accidental" by the authorities.

 Some time later, Golgo encounters Laura, who has since become a prostitute.
-Trying to get the attention of men as they pass her by, she recognizes the assassin.
-She eventually draws a pistol and aims it at Golgo, but when she hesitates to fire, he turns his back to her and walks away.
+Trying to get the attention of men as they pass her by, she recognizes Golgo.
+She eventually draws a pistol and aims it at him, but when she hesitates to fire, he turns his back to her and walks away.
 When Laura finally fires the gun, the shot rings out and the scene fades to black.
-Golgo walks away into the night as the credits roll.
+Golgo ends up walking away into the night.